 What is Thermiva?

-ThermiVa® is a new non-invasive treatment which offers a solution to many of the gynaecology problems associated with childbirth or ageing.
+ThermiVa® is a non-surgical vaginal rejuvenation treatment used to treat vaginal laxity, increase sensation and sexual satisfaction it can also help with stress and urinary incontinence.
+ThermiVa offers a solution to many of the gynaecology problems associated with childbirth or ageing.

 Treatment is fast, painless and involves minimal downtime – all of which means you can expect great results without having to resort to more invasive measures, like surgery.
 No anaesthesia is required and the procedure simply involves the use of a small heated wand which is inserted and moved gradually over the specific tissues.